-How to Pay Your Business Taxes - If You Don't Have Money
+How to Pay Your Business Taxes—Even If You Don't Have the Money

-You just found out you have a huge business tax bill to pay.
+You have a huge business tax bill to pay.
 What do you do?

 Here are some other ways to work with the IRS to pay your business tax bill:

 - You can request a temporary delay in the collection of your tax debt.
 The IRS makes the determination that you are eligible for this delay, based on your financial status.
 The delay doesn't make the tax bill go away.
 It also requires a great deal of negotiating so you will probably need a tax specialist.

 - You may be able to pay in installments.
 Of course, there are fees attached, and you must have filed your tax return.